14 August 2023 - We have included the following new Further Reading resource:

 - bringing to light information affecting public health and safety.

 You must ensure that the public interest arguments in favour of maintaining an exemption relate specifically to that exemption and the particular factors relevant to that request.
-Section 28(1) is designed to protect the interests of the UK abroad and its relations with other international organisations, courts or states.
+Section 27(1) is designed to protect the interests of the UK abroad and its relations with other international organisations, courts or states.
 There is a public interest in ensuring that the UK enjoys effective international relations with other states, organisations and courts in order to further its foreign policy and domestic policy aims.

-- Section 35 (formulation and development of government policy) for example, the development of policy which would apply across all parts of the UK.
+- Section 35 (formulation and development of government policy) for the development of foreign policy.

-- Section 41 (information provided in confidence) as there is a link between this exemption and information provided in confidence from one administration to another.
+- Section 41 (information provided in confidence) as there is a clear link between this exemption and sections 27(2) and (3).

 Internal Consultation Resource - Keeping internal consultations on FOI requests timely and transparent.